 (a) Authentication and Recording.
 The City Clerk shall authenticate by his or her signature and record in full in a properly indexed book kept for the purpose all ordinances and resolutions adopted by the Council.

 (b) Codification.
-The Council shall provide for the continual preparation of a general codification of all City ordinances and resolutions having the force and effect of law.
-The general codification shall be adopted by the Council by ordinance and shall be published promptly in bound or loose-leaf form, together with this Charter and any amendments thereto, pertinent provisions of the Constitution and other laws of the State of Delaware, and such codes of technical regulations and other rules and regulations as the Council may specify.
+The City Council shall provide for the continual preparation of a general codification of all City ordinances and resolutions having the force and effect of law.
+The general codification shall be adopted by the City Council by ordinance and shall be published promptly in bound or loose-leaf form, together with this Charter and any amendments thereto, pertinent provisions of the Constitution and other laws of the State of Delaware, and such codes of technical regulations and other rules and regulations as the City Council may specify.
 The compilation shall be known and cited officially as the Code of the City of Milford.
-Copies of the Code may be furnished to City officers, placed in libraries and public offices for free public reference and made available for purchase by the public at a reasonable price fixed by the Council.
+Copies of the Code may be furnished to City officers, placed in libraries and public offices for free public reference, provided online accessible through the City website, and made available for purchase by the public at a reasonable price fixed by the City Council.

 ARTICLE V. Administration and Appointees

 The form of government established by this charter shall be known as the “Council-Manager” form.

 5.02 - City Manger - Appointment; Qualifications and Compensation.